PovertyAction/PII_detection/README.md

 There are a series of rules that are applied to a dataset's column to identify if a given column is a PII.
 Such rules are:

 * If column name or label match with any of the restricted words (check restricted_words.py to read the list) and has sparse string entries.
-* If all entries in a given column are unique
+* If entries in a given column have a specific format (at the moment checking phone number format, in future version we will include gps, birthday dates, national identifiers)
-* If entries in a given column have a date format (in future version gps, phone numbers and national identifiers will be included)
+* If all entries in a given column are sufficiently sparse (almost all unique).
+Ideal to identify open ended questions.

 Once the PIIs are identified, users have the opportunity to say what they would like to do with those columns.
 Options are: drop column, encode column or keep column.
 According to those instructions, a new de-identified dataset is created.
 Also, the system outputs a log .txt file and a .csv file that maps the new and encoded values.